Laboratory-for-Energy-Systems-Analysis/edges/README.md

 pip install edges
 ```

----
-**NOTE**
+> [!NOTE]

-The library is compatible with both `brightway2` and `brightway25`.
+> The library is compatible with both `brightway2` and `brightway25`.
-Please ensure you have one of these frameworks installed in your Python environment.
+> Please ensure you have one of these frameworks installed in your Python environment.

----

 ## Documentation